Jennifer Humphreys joined the cello section of the Atlanta Symphony Orchestra (ASO) in January 2011.

-Before coming to Atlanta, she was Assistant Principal Cello of the Charlotte Symphony for two seasons.
+Before coming to Atlanta, Ms. Humphreys was Assistant Principal Cello of the Charlotte Symphony for two seasons.
 She has also performed with many other orchestras around the country, including the Baltimore, Houston, Charleston, and Huntsville (AL) Symphonies, as well as with the Grand Teton Music Festival Orchestra, Colorado Music Festival Orchestra, and New World Symphony.